-See "HemoCue Maintenance Chart"

-See "Annual Temperature Chart"

-See "HemoCue Trouble Shooting Chart" (also found in HemoCue 201+ Manual)
+See "HemoCue Maintenance Chart" See "Annual Temperature Chart" See "HemoCue Trouble Shooting Chart" (also found in HemoCue 201+ Manual)

 II.
-Occult Blood Test
+Occult Blood Test - Fecal Immunochemical Testing (InSure® FITTM)

-- A. This product is a guaiac slide test for the qualitative detection of fecal occult blood.
-It is useful in the diagnosis of a number of gastrointestinal disorders and is recommended for use in:

-- 1. Routine physical examinations.

-- 2. Routine hospital testing.

-- 3. Mass screening for colorectal cancer.

-- B. Please refer to the package inserts of the specific kit you are using.

-- C. Report results on CHR-11.
+- A. This product is an in-home, patient sampled, fecal globin by immunochemistry test that tests for occult (hidden) blood in a fecal sample which can help in the early detection of colorectal cancer. - B. Please refer to the package inserts of the specific kit you are using. - C. Report results on CHR-11.